WACHS placement opportunities

 Where do I go?

-In 2025, RMOs employed by Fiona Stanley Hospital, Royal Perth Hospital or Sir Charles Gairdner Hospital are seconded to undertake a term-long (10-11 week) CRP placement in a variety of rural locations.
-These locations include (subject to change):
+In 2025, RMOs employed by Fiona Stanley Hospital, Royal Perth Hospital or Sir Charles Gairdner Hospital can undertake a term-long (10-11 week) CRP placement in various rural locations.
+Locations include (subject to change):

 CRP eligibility criteria